sait-wbdv/assessments/cpnt265/README.md

 2. Submitted Card information: **5 points**
     - Name/handle
     - URL to profile pic
+        - Please use a proper image service like imgur or host your own using GH Pages.
+LinkedIn might not like us linking to their profile pics.
     - Tagline
     - Social links
         - Linkedin